 There’s really no way to recapture river magic except by getting out there again.
 Someone who knows this better than most is former Holiday River Expeditions guide Emma Wharton.
 Bursting with energy and quick to smile, Emma has had river water in her veins for years.
 After her days at Holiday, Emma went on to head up an organization called Grand Canyon Youth, based out of Flagstaff in Arizona.
-Grand Canyon Youth is an outstanding program that encourages active youth involvement with such worthy causes as environmentalism, history, and awareness of river ecosystems.
-Each year, youth (high school aged) from all over the country apply for acceptance to an Upper or Lower Grand Canyon river trip on a basis of community service hours, personal essays, commitment to an educational peer project presentation on-river, and proof of earning a requisite portion of the trip cost.
+Grand Canyon Youth is an outstanding program that encourages active youth involvement.
+Involvement with such worthy causes as environmentalism, history, and awareness of river ecosystems.
+Each year, youth (high school aged) from all over the country apply for acceptance to an Upper or Lower Grand Canyon river trip.
+It’s all on a basis of community service hours, and personal essays.
+As well as a commitment to an educational peer project presentation on-river, and proof of earning a requisite portion of the trip cost.

 It was Grand Canyon Youth that first introduced me to much of the gear and many of the camp kitchen processes that would eventually come into play on Holiday trips years later.
 Above all, these youth work trips helped engrain a blue collar work ethic that is vital for a smooth-running river trip, be it for service or commercial purposes.

 Youth trips are an invaluable experience and can teach someone worlds of self-knowledge through interaction with nature.
-Holiday’s own youth trip roster includes the famous Burn Camp- a trip chartered through the University Of Utah Hospital Burn Unit and catering to kids that were treated for severe burns there.
-It’s one of the best weeks possible on the river- owing both to the breathtaking desert vistas and unstoppable energy of the staff.
+Holiday’s own youth trip roster includes the famous Burn Camp.
+Bur Camp is a trip chartered through the University Of Utah Hospital Burn Unit and catering to kids that were treated for severe burns there.
+It’s one of the best weeks possible on the river; owing both to the breathtaking desert vistas and unstoppable energy of the staff.

-If you have a child of high school age who you suspect would appreciate an immersion in a truly rewarding outdoor adventure (or could stand to do a little hard work in the sun) then Grand Canyon Youth comes with my most sparkling recommendation.
+If you have a child of high school age who you suspect would appreciate an immersion in a truly rewarding outdoor adventure then Grand Canyon Youth comes with my most sparkling recommendation.
 Don’t worry; not every youth that takes a trip down the Grand runs off to become a river guide.
 It just worked out that way in this case.